ssamiksha009/EunoiaAI--Your-Mental-Wellness-Partner/README.md

 # EunoiaAI: Your Mental Wellness Partner

-A beautiful, empathetic mental health chatbot powered by OpenAI's GPT-4.
+A beautiful, empathetic mental health chatbot powered by OpenRouter.
 This application provides a supportive conversation interface, mood tracking, and mental health resources in an elegant and user-friendly design.

 ## Features